Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-⇔ but he with fear of a command, he himself will be rewarded.
+⇔ but one fearing a command, that one will be rewarded.

 USTPeople who detest what others try to teach them will suffer for doing so,

-⇔ but God will reward those very people who reverently fear what he has commanded.
+⇔ but God will reward those people who respect what he has commanded.

 ⇔ but the one who respects a command will be rewarded.